-- Do not tout for SIMs, Kudos or Best Answers by asking or posting links in the body of your message or through Private Message.
-A small message/banner in your signature is, however, allowed: for SIMs you can include a direct order link and for kudos and Best Answers a reminder for members to award them where they feel they have been earned
+- Do not tout for SIMs, Reactions (formally Kudos) or Best Answers by asking or posting links in the body of your message or through Private Message.
+A small message/banner in your signature or profile page is, however, allowed: for SIMs you can include a direct order link and for kudos and Best Answers a reminder for members to award them where they feel they have been earned

 Photography board Rules

 - Copying another person's work (written or graphic) without their permission is a potential breach of copyright, something that won't be allowed in this board, and certainly questioned and removed by a member of staff.
 If posting images or other content that is not your property, these must be marked as such, and the actual copyright holder must be noted with said content.
 Ignoring this rule will have your picture removed.

 - Images from third party sources must include a link or reference back to the original artist/copyright holder with verifiable terms of usage.

 - Showing appreciation with kudos is what we love seeing but please abide by all of our community guidelines.

 We respect the Community Guidelines in our interactions with members and expect members to do the same when interacting with staff.